 If a student will miss any part of a school day because of a scheduled doctor's appointment, the parent should write a note notifying the School in advance stating the reason for the absence.
-All communications regarding attendance should go to the Attendance Officer at attendance@mphschool.org or (315) 446-2452, ext.
-110. All students who arrive late must sign in and all students who leave early must sign out at the Reception Office.
+All communications regarding attendance should go to the Reception Office at attendance@mphschool.org or (315) 446-2452.
+All students who arrive late must sign in and all students who leave early must sign out at the Reception Office.